vortex-tcg/vortex_tcg/devops/README.md

   ### 1.4 : Variables :
   This file is one of the more important on our app.
-  In this file we will define all the variables we will use in ours **.tsvar** file.
+  In this file we will define all the variables we will use in ours **.tfvars** file.

   In terraform a .tfvar file is the equivalent of a .env file.
 We only need to define the variable list before, to set a list of possible existing variables.